cmacmackin/markdown-include/README.md

 which paths are evaluated, then this can be done by specifying the extension setting ``base_path``.

+## Configuration

+The following settings can be specified when initialising the plugin.

+- __base_path__: Default location from which to evaluate relative paths for the include statement.
+(Default: the run-directory.)
+- __encoding__: Encoding of the files used by the include statement.
+(Default: utf-8.)
+- __inheritHeadingDepth__ : If true, increases headings on include
+  file by amount of previous heading.
+Combiens with headingOffset option, below.
+(Default: False.)
+- __headingOffset__: Increases heading depth by a specific ammount, in addition to the inheritHeadingDepth Option.
+(Default: 0)

+##Examples

+An example of setting the base path and file encoding is given below:
 ```python
 import markdown
 from markdown_include.include import MarkdownInclude